AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 >title="Approval mode"
 >abstract="Each step of a delivery can be subject to approval in order to ensure full monitoring and control of the various processes."

+If warnings are generated during the delivery preparation, you can configure the delivery to define whether or not it should still be executed.
+By default, the user must confirm the sending of messages at the end of the analysis phase: this is **manual** validation.

+You can select another approval mode in the appropriate field.
+Available modes are:

-**Manual**: At the end of the analysis phase, the user must confirm delivery to start sending.
+* **Manual**: At the end of the analysis phase, the user must confirm delivery to start sending.

-**Semi-Automatic**: Sending begins automatically if the analysis phase generates no warning messages.
+* **Semi-Automatic**: Sending begins automatically if the analysis phase generates no warning messages.

-**Automatic**: Sending begins automatically at the end of the analysis phase irrespective of its result.
+* **Automatic**: Sending begins automatically at the end of the analysis phase, irrespective of its result.

 ## Validity {#validity}